California Tax Check-off

 Donations to the California Sea Otter Fund go to research by the California Department of Fish and Wildlife (CDFW) and the California Coastal Conservancy into sea otter mortality, and programs to improve near-shore ocean habitats and protect sea otters.

 The sea otter tax check-off program, through voluntary donations, has managed to reach the target amount set by the tax board each year and return the following year.
-In 2013, Californians donated $307,544 to the program.
+In 2015, Californians donated $324,059 to the program.
 The Sea Otter Tax Check-off continues to make a difference for sea otters thanks to the generosity of CA taxpayers.
 And now that we've well exceeded our minimum for 2016 (by nearly $15k and counting!), the check off is guaranteed a spot on next year's tax form.
 Hooray!

-In 2011, Defenders of Wildlife worked with California State Assemblyman Bill Monning (D-Carmel) to introduce legislation that would re-establish the tax check-off for an additional 5 years.
+In 2015, Defenders of Wildlife worked with California State Assemblyman Bill Monning (D-Carmel) to introduce legislation that would re-establish the tax check-off for an additional 5 years.
 Defenders’ supporters sent in tens of thousands of letters to the assembly, senate and governor urging them to pass this legislation, which is so vital to sea otter recovery.
 Governor Jerry Brown signed the bill into law in September 2015, extending the tax check-off to 2021.

 Click here to learn how to make a voluntary contribtion to the California Sea Otter Fund.

 Click here to follow the California Sea Otter Fund on Facebook!